Kentucky Senate passes bill banning abortions after 15 weeks

 Republicans hold supermajorities in both of Kentucky’s chambers.

-Sen. Max Wise said with preemptive action, Kentucky’s stricter ban would be immediately enforceable if the Mississippi law were to be upheld.
+Sen. Max Wise says with preemptive action, Kentucky’s stricter ban would be immediately enforceable if the Mississippi law were to be upheld.

 Kentucky law currently bans abortion after 20 weeks of pregnancy.